 Birmingham has shrugged off its image of being a lowly industrial city to become one of the UK’s leading centres of trade, commerce and business.
 Birmingham welcomes business from both the UK and internationally.
 Thanks to this, there’s been a rich infusion of cultures and traditions because people from all over the world, coming here in search of opportunities.

 Are you wondering what the living expenses in Birmingham for international students are?
 Is Birmingham expensive for students?
-Well, the cost of living when moving to Birmingham differs from city to city.
+Well, the cost of living in Birmingham differs by the area you choose to live in apart from several other factors.
 For instance, areas like Solihull and Sutton Coldfield tend to be the most expensive, whereas Edgbaston and Mosely are reasonably priced.
 In fact, in 2015, Mosely was voted the best place to live in the UK for city living.
 Here’s a quick monthly breakdown of the cost of living when moving to Birmingham –

 |Item||Cost (Per Month)|